Pre-Professional Health Programs

 - Submit your application to medical or dental school during the summer between your junior and senior years.

-The pre-chiropractic program is developed to gain admittance to a school of chiropractics.
-Course preparation includes general and organic chemistry, two courses in biology, physics, and psychology.
+The pre-chiropractic program is developed to gain admittance to a school of chiropractic medicine.
+Course preparation includes general and organic chemistry, two courses in biology, as well as physics and psychology.

-Pre-dentistry is a four-year program terminating in a bachelor’s degree.
+Pre-dentistry is a four-year program resulting in a bachelor’s degree.
 Course preparation must include a year of general biology, general chemistry, organic chemistry, general physics, and a manual dexterity skills course.

 Graduate work: Dental schools provide a four-year curriculum and confer a Doctorate of Dentistry degree upon graduation.